splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

 weight: 2
 ---

 Now that we have the OpenTelemetry Collector is installed.
-Let's take a look at extensions for the OTEL Collector.
+Let's take a look at extensions for the OpenTelemetry Collector.

-Extensions are available primarily for tasks that do not involve processing telemetry data.
+Extensions are optional and available primarily for tasks that do not involve processing telemetry data.
 Examples of extensions include health monitoring, service discovery, and data forwarding.
-Extensions are optional.

 {{< mermaid >}}
 %%{